 PVSS provides families with a path to stable, self-sufficient futures through short-term and longer-term housing and supportive services.

-In 2020, PVSS served 218 individuals.
-70% of PVSS families exited to permanent housing, 50% exited with savings for housing; and 76% of adults exited successfully with employment.
-41 families have even purchased their own homes since leaving PVSS.
-We run structured, drug- and alcohol-free programs within a warm, secure environment.
+In the last three years PVSS served an average of 218 individuals annually.
+81% of PVSS families exited to permanent housing, 48% exited with savings for housing; and 63% of adults exited successfully with employment.
+We operate a structured, drug- and alcohol-free program within a warm, secure environment.